 Any course under 3 hours could not possibly cover all of the critical topics in detail, that you need to know to understand Arizona and Federal Laws.
 There are no shortcuts when it comes to understanding the legalities of use of force, your rights and firearm safety.

 For the best retention of the information, we recommend that you set aside a few hours when you can begin and complete the online course.
 Try to be in a quiet place where you can focus on the instructor’s presentation without distractions.
 If you start now, you can be done in just a few hours!
 You have 7 days to complete the online portion of the course.
+Once you’ve completed the online portion, you can schedule your in-person session at one of our locations in Scottsdale, Tucson, Costa Mesa, California and Las Vegas Nevada.

 Yes, you may watch videos on multiple devices such as your desktop computer, laptop, mobile phone or tablet.
 But for security purposes, just not at the SAME time.
 You must logout of the first device and may log into the second device.
 Just make sure you have a good internet / wifi connection and you’re good to go!